SSWConsulting/SSW.Rules.Content/README.md

 - Rules are organised into categories
 - A rule can belong to multiple categories
 - Category pages link to rules via frontmatter data

+# The SSW Rules engine 🚗
+Note: This is built into a static site by the code at [SSW Rules](https://github.com/SSWConsulting/SSW.Rules).